PsychoPunkSage/OpenSource_Logs/Bustle/README.md

 <summary>Note</summary>

 ```
-Use of the blocking API presented in this chapter in an async context will likely result in panics and hangs.
-This is not a limitation of zbus but rather a well-known general problem in the Rust async/await world.
+Use of the blocking API in an async context will likely result in panics and hangs.
+This is not a limitation of zbus but rather a well-known general problem in the Rust async/await.
 The blocking crate, async-std and tokio crates provide a easy way around this problem.
 ```

 </details>

+### Establishing a connection

+>> The only difference to that of asynchronous Connection API is that you use blocking::Connection type instead.
+This type’s API is almost identical to that of Connection, except all its methods are blocking.